 The Entrepreneur’s Checklist: 7 Things You Need To Start A Business

 If you’re one of the 90% of Americans employed full-time by someone else, chances are you’re not feeling much satisfaction at work.
 Some of you are stuck with a boss who makes your lives miserable, while others may be merely bored or vastly under appreciated.
+Maybe you should become your own boss and start a business.

 Only 30% of Americans are actively engaged in their jobs, according to a recent Gallup report, State of the American Workplace.
 Not only does being unhappy at work lead to a whole range of obvious complaints, it can also take a toll on your health, the survey reported.